socialmediatvtweet-tech/osltxt-format/README.md

 If you use the [Scoop](https://scoop.sh/) package manager, you can install osltxt using my custom bucket:

-1. Bashscoop bucket add scoop-osltxt https://github.com/socialmediatvtweet-tech/scoop-osltxt
+1.  scoop bucket add scoop-osltxt https://github.com/socialmediatvtweet-tech/scoop-osltxt

-2. Bashscoop install osltxt
+2.  scoop install osltxt

 _Find more information about the package and manifests in the_ [_scoop-osltxt repository_](https://github.com/socialmediatvtweet-tech/scoop-osltxt/tree/main)_._